meganz/MEGAchat/Readme.md

  a webrtc test app that links in the whole webrtc stack - the app is called `peerconnection_client`.
 We can get the ninja file generated for this executable and translate it to CMake.
  The file is located at `trunk/out/Release|Debug/obj/talk/peerconnection_client.ninja`.
-The webrtc-buildsys project that was listed in the dependencies is a basically a translation of this ninja file and allows linking webrtc in a higher level CMake file with just a single line (with the help of a cmake module that allows propagation of defines, include dirs etc to dependent projects in a very simple and straightforward way).
+The webrtc-buildsys project that was listed in the dependencies is basically a translation of this ninja file and allows linking webrtc in a higher level CMake file with just a single line (with the help of a cmake module that allows propagation of defines, include dirs etc to dependent projects in a very simple and straightforward way).
  You do not need to run cmake in webrtc-buildsys directly, but rather include it from the actual application that links to it.